Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Electronics World, published May 1959 - December 1971.
 All copyrights hereby acknowledged.

 Even in the early days of "computer-designed" printed circuit boards, the software was sophisticated enough to take a circuit net list and perform a rudimentary auto-routing all of metal traces, component solder pads and through holes, using a set of defined design rules for line width and spacing, component size, number of layers, etc. Manual tweaking was usually needed after the initial run, but even today, especially for high frequency PCBs, some manual adjustment is needed to help ensure first-pass success of a layout.
-According to author Bauer, as many as 22 layers had been accomplished at the time of the article's printing in 1969.
+According to author Bauer, as many as 22 layers had been accomplished at the time of the article's printing in a 1969 issue of Electronics World magazine.
 Numerically controlled machines were already being used to produce artwork and drill through holes.
 What kinds of computers did the heavy computations in the day?
 "A 12 x 12 inch board with 50 thousandths of an inch grid requires 120,000 bytes of memory.
 This memory capacity is supplied by a medium- to large-scale computer."
 Your smartphone can do much more today than a medium- to large-scale computer could then.

 Computer -Designed PC Boards